jboehmig/forms-library/series-seed/term-sheet.md

 ### Board of Directors:

-[Number of Common Directors] directors elected by holders of a majority of common stock, [Number of Series Seed Directors] elected by holders of a majority of Series Seed and [Number of Mutual Directors] elected by mutual consent.
+[Number of Common Board Members] directors elected by holders of a majority of common stock, [Number of Seed Board Members] elected by holders of a majority of Series Seed and [Number of Mutual Board Members] elected by mutual consent.

 ### Expenses: